This 16-day guided safari offers you the best of Namibia and Botswana ending in Victoria Falls in Zimbabwe. Three countries in one.

 On the way: Your lodge will transfer you to your lodge in Victoria Falls on the Zimbabwean side where the views are spectacular.
 It's really just a transfer but crossing the border is in itself an activity.
 Don't fret your driver will assist at the border.

 Do things at your own pace.
 There's loads to do.
 Ask the lodge reception to assist with activity bookings.
-Go on a sundowner cruise.
-Flip over the falls in a helicopter.
-If you're keen on some adrenaline activities, go bungee jumping, zip lining or whatever you feel like there's no shortage of things to do to keep you busy here and you'll have to selective about what you do, depending on how this fits into your schedule.
+Go on a sundowner cruise or take a flip over the falls in a helicopter.
+If you're keen on some adrenaline activities, go bungee jumping, zip lining or whatever you feel like.
+There's no shortage of things to do to keep you busy here and you'll have to selective about what you do, depending on how this fits into your schedule.

 Victoria Falls Hotel